 When it comes to upgrading a production line or replacing an oven, many food processors are choosing to switch from a linear configuration to a spiral one.
 This is because spiral ovens offer higher production output within a smaller footprint.
 They also result in higher yields, improved efficiency, and more flexibility so you can meet today’s constantly evolving demands.

 A traditional linear oven is just that: linear.
-You put the product in one end, and it moves through the cooking chamber and comes out the other end.
+You put the product in one end, and it moves through the cooking chamber and exits the other end.

 Linear ovens have many advantages.
-At the top of the list is that you can program them to have multiple zones that can be independently controlled.
-This is useful when you want to start products at a high temperature and then reduce the temperature to finish the cooking.
-They’re also perfect for processing large products, for example, roasting whole hams or turkeys and browning pies and quiches.
+At the top of the list is the capability of multiple cooking zones that can be independently controlled.
+This is useful when you want to start products at a high temperature and then reduce the temperature to finish the cooking cycle.
+Linear ovens are also perfect for processing large products, for example, roasting whole hams or turkeys and browning pies and quiches.

 Linear ovens are less ideal for cooking smaller products, like bacon, chicken breasts, or cut vegetables.
 This is because the machines have a large footprint and, since they’re linear, limited production capacity.